 Even if some opinions from customers are negative, consider them as an opportunity to enhance your products or develop your website.

-Following reviews on social networks can also give you deep vision into your product’s reputation and e-commerce website.
+Following reviews on social networks can also give you a deep vision of your product’s reputation and e-commerce website.
 It is vital to reply to all reviews about your product, be it positive or negative.
 Certainly, if you do not respond carefully to negative comments, this can shake your brand’s sales and put you in an unfavorable situation.

 12. Escalate Customer Service into a Customer Relationship

-Today, as you know, the foremost goal of customer service is to promote it into personalized customer relationship, both in e-commerce and in other fields.
+Today, as you know, the foremost goal of customer service is to promote it into personalized customer relationships, both in e-commerce and in other fields.
 As customers, we all search for personalization: personalized offers, personalized exchanges with customer service, personalized products, etc.

 13. Train Your Agents on Remote Correspondence

 Unlike in the retail sector, your customers are not in physical contact with the sales team.
-Consequently, the customer will only “judge” you through online or over the phone correspondence.
-It is therefore very important that your agents undergo training for several reasons.
+Consequently, the customer will only “judge” you through online or over-the-phone correspondence.
+It is, therefore, very important that your agents undergo training for several reasons.

-Moreover, for your customers to keep an appropriate persona of you, this is also dependent on the excellence of the exchanges.
+Moreover, for your customers to keep an appropriate persona of you, this also depends on the excellence of the exchanges.
 How should your agents talk to clients?
 Should they take on a particular tone?
 If encountered with an unhappy customer, how should they respond?
 Does the use of scripts enhance exchanges or, to the opposite, you should restrain them to your business?

-If you have launched a small store, these tips can be useful for you, all based on my experience as a former e-commerce customer service official, and an online store owner for 8 years.
+If you have launched a small store, these tips can be useful for you, all based on my experience as a former e-commerce customer service official and an online store owner for 8 years.

 14. Respond within 24 Hours